Venice High School (Florida)

 Venice High School is a secondary school located in Venice, Florida for grades 9–12.

 History

 Venice High School was built in the late 1940s in Venice, Florida.
 The high school (grades 9–12) opened in 1956 with John E. Davis as its first principal.
 Venice Junior High (grades 6–8) opened sometime in 1959 when the student body outgrew the high school.
-Guy Rose was the first Vice Principal under Davis in charge of the Junior High.
 The original buildings remained unchanged until 2012, when the high school and junior high were demolished (the original gymnasium and Powell–Davis Stadium remained) to build the existing facility.
 The campus was completed in 2014, including a new music suite housing the chorus and band and a city-mandated performing arts center.

 The school's "Indians" mascot has been controversial.

 Programs

 Featured programs include Career Technical Education: PC Support, Health Options, Digital Design, Early Childhood, Culinary Arts, Engineering, and Business Entrepreneurial pathways.

 Venice High School offers the International Baccalaureate (IB) Program, which is an academically focused curriculum for students ages sixteen to eighteen (grades 11 and 12) preparing to enter university.